UTokyo-FieldPhenomics-Lab/DODA/README.md

 ### Generate Images for Evaluation
 Generate images according to the bounding boxes of the COCO 2017 validation set:
-First download the pretrained DODA-L2I to /models, then run:
+First download the pretrained DODA-L2I to `/models` folder, then run:
 ```
 python generate_coco_testimg.py
 ```
 Generate images according to the bounding boxes and reference images of the Terraref domain:
-First download the pretrained DODA to /models, then run:
+First download the pretrained DODA to `/models` folder, then run:
 ```
 python prepare_Terraref_testset.py
 ```